Uganda Martyrs: In popular culture

 The Ugandan Martyrs were featured in one episode of the film Millions.
 In the DVD of the film it is mentioned that one of the actors who played the martyrs claimed to be a descendant of one of the martyrs.
 In 2015 Posta Uganda released a postage stamp set on the occasion of the 50th anniversary in 2014 of the canonization of the Uganda Martyrs.

 June 2025 Ugandan rebel suicide bombing

-On 3 June 2025, two Ugandan rebels were killed when a female suicide bomber detonated their explosives near the Munyonyo Martyrs' Shrine just outside Kampala.
+On 3 June 2025, two Ugandan rebels were killed when a female suicide bomber detonated her explosives near the Munyonyo Martyrs' Shrine just outside Kampala.
 The attack was during a celebration of Martyr's Day.
 The two rebels were the only individuals killed.

 Shrines

 Uganda martyrs shrines in Uganda include: